EU member states will not water down deforestation law

 Cocoa, coffee and timber

-The deforestation regulation bans imports into the European Union of a whole range of products from land that has been deforested since the beginning of 2021.
-The products banned include cocoa, coffee, timber, soy and palm oil.
+The deforestation regulation bans imports into the EU of a range of products from land that has been deforested since the beginning of 2021.
+The banned products include cocoa, coffee, timber, soy and palm oil.

 The law was due to come into force at the end of this year, but the European Commission is proposing to delay it by a year to give companies and traders more time to prepare.
 Several member states and trading partners had called for this delay.